 - Search with the same keywords as as you would in Google or a database.

-- If you find the experts (organization, research institute, or people) on Google or Wikipedia, search their names on YouTube - they may be publishing videos about their work.
+- Search their names on YouTube - they may be publishing videos about their work.

 - If you find one relevant video on YouTube, click the publisher's link under the video to see if they have more.
 On each publisher's YouTube home page you will find a menu above the video listing: